hearsilent/material-theme-jetbrains/README.md

 Active Tab Settings:
 - *Active Tab Highlight*: Customize active tab indicator color and thickness (works also for the Project View selected row)
 - *Tabs Height*: Set a custom height for tabs (between 25 and 60 pixels)
 - *Uppercase Bold Tabs*: Set the Editor Tabs in Bold Upper Case
+- *Tab Color Opacity*: Control the opacity of the **background colors** of tabs when using the *File Colors* feature.

 Panel Settings:
 - *Contrast Mode*: Add contrast to some of the IDE's components (currently only the Tabs and Tree)
+- *Monochrome Icons*: Filter all icons with the current theme's primary color.
 - *Hide Icons*: Hide file icons (you must have Material Icons options on)
 - *Custom Sidebar Height*: Set custom line height in Project View (min: 18, max: 30)
 - *Custom Tree Indent*: Increase or reduce indentation in the sidebar (min: 2, max: 8)
 - *Bold directories*: Set bold font weight for directories in the Project View
 - *Compact Status Bar*: Reduce the height of the status bar (this is the default height)
 - *Compact Table Cells*: Reduce the height of table headers and cells
+- *Compact Dropdown lists*: Reduce the height in the dropdowns (comboboxes).
 - *Custom Accent Color*: Set a custom color for accent color
 - *Arrows Style*: Change the style of the arrows in trees

 Component Settings:
-- *Custom Wallpaper*: Set a custom wallpaper for the "no files opened" page
+- *Uppercase buttons*: Set all buttons to uppercase.
 - *Material Design components*: Enable/Disable Material Design components (Buttons, Progress Bars...)
 - *Material Icons*: Enable/Disable the Material Theme icons to the original ones
 - *Material Theme*: Enable/Disable the material theme styles